Karla has always had medium-sized dogs, but she now shares her home with a lovely little Dachshund.

-After my last medium-sized dog, Lola, died, I told myself that I really shouldn't have another dog because, with my own health issues, I couldn't guarantee that I could give her (I've always had female dogs) enough of the activity and exercise she needs.
-I felt that a medium dog, at about 60 pounds, was a good sized dog.
-I made sure that my dog had a walk most days, but I always felt so guilty, because I knew she needed more movement than just a walk.
+After Lola (my last medium-sized dog) died, I told myself that I really shouldn't have another dog.
+With my own health issues, I couldn't guarantee that I could give her (I've always had female dogs) enough of the activity and exercise she needs.
+I had always believed that a medium dog, at about 60 pounds, was a good size.
+I made sure that my dog had a walk most days, but I always felt so guilty because I knew she needed more movement than just a walk.

-So I was living without a dog, and not happy about it at all.
+So I was living without a dog, and I was not happy about it at all.

 But I realized that Lulu's need for a home and my need for a dog that didn't need a lot of exercising matched nicely.
-She came to live with me, on condition that I could give her back to my friend if it didn't work.
-I was sure that she could be trained not to bark so much, and I knew that she wasn't a problem as far as being house broken.
+She came to live with me on the condition that I could give her back to my friend if it didn't work.
+I was sure that she could be trained not to bark so much, and I knew that she wasn't a problem as far as being housebroken.
 But I wasn't sure that I would be that crazy about having a dog so small.

 Silly me!
 Lulu stole my heart within the first hour.
 I could tell by looking at her that she was very sad and missing both her dead master and her little friend.
 All I wanted to do was hold her and make her feel better.
 Even feeling so sad, she appreciated the comfort.
 She licked my hand while I was petting her, and she cuddled into my lap, needing the touch.

 She's been here a little over a month now, and I'm completely sold on small dogs!
 I'd still love to have a bigger dog, too, but I wouldn't be as good for a bigger dog as I am for a small dog.